is there any alchohol content in the LAST Record Cleaning Machine (RCM) Fluid?

 how do you apply the record preservative?
 J.P.

 LAST Record Cleaning Machine Fluid contains 20% of Laboratory Grade Isopropanol.
 RCM Fluid also contains sequestering agents that prevent the alcohol from any adverse reaction with the record vinyl.
-The roll of the alcohol is to dissolve contaminants and pressing residues and get them into solution and subsequently vacuumed away by the machine.
+The role of the alcohol is to dissolve contaminants and pressing residues and get them into solution and subsequently vacuumed away by the machine.

 RCM Fluid is supplied at working strength, ready to be applied and used in a vacuum record cleaning machine.